Free Knitting Patterns for Dolls

 Image source: http://lizzardcrafts.blogspot.sg/

-Lizzard gave a lot of instructions for Fin but because she used a lot of small parts so it can get a bit confusing.
+Lizzard, the designer, gave a lot of instructions for Fin but because she used a lot of small parts so it can get a bit confusing.
 Scroll down her page for questions by visitors and her answers.
 It should clear things up a bit.
 Jake the Dog is available for free too.

 Get the free web-based pattern for Lizzard’s Fin the Human here.

-8. Juanamac’s Frozen Olaf Knitting Pattern
+Frozen Olaf Knitting Pattern

 Image source: knitguru.com

+A knitted doll for fans of Frozen.
 This is a surprisingly good pattern of Olaf.
-It is knitted using double-pointed needles but it can be replaced with circular needles.
+It is knitted using double-pointed needles, although they can be replaced with circular needles if you know how to.

 Get the free web-based pattern for Juanamac’s Frozen Olaf at Knitguru.com.

-9. Knitterbees’ Miffy Knitting Pattern
+Miffy Knitting Pattern

-Miffy doll
+Knitterbees Miffy

 Image source: knitterbees.blogspot.com